p3trovbg/LearnFast.NET/README.md

   <img height="100em" src="https://media.discordapp.net/attachments/890289447260815372/1052984392286478426/image.png?width=225&height=83"></img>
 </pre>
 <pre>
-  That is the profile page, where you can see your courses, enrolled courses and your reviews.
+  That is the profile page, where you can see your courses, enrolled courses,common information about you and your reviews.
   <img height="300em" src="https://media.discordapp.net/attachments/890289447260815372/1052983408927711372/image.png?width=1440&height=487"></img>
 </pre>
 <hr />